simoncriado/SC-portfolio-gatsby/src/projects/magic-memory.md

 ---
 title: Magic Memory
-stack: React
+stack: React & CSS
 slug: magic-memory
 url: https://magic-memory-cardgame.netlify.app
 date: 2021-10-01T00:00:00+00:00
 thumb: ../../static/assets/images/memory.png
-# thumb: ../images/thumbs/memory.png
-# featuredImg: ../images/featured/food-banner.png
 ---

-Part of an Udemy Course
+Part of an Udemy Course.
+Displaying 12 cards.
+Adding game logic and functionality.
+Option to start a new game and displaying the number of turns already used.